centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 ### Shipping options

-`How quickly you can get your stuff, and how much it would cost.`
+`How quickly you can get your stuff, and how much it will cost`

 With every selection response, the API will include a `shippingMethods` table.
 In it you will receive all available shipping methods based on the current country of the selection.
 You can choose any of them using the [PUT /shipping-methods/{shippingMethod}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/3.%20selection%20handling%2C%20modify%20selection/put_shipping_methods__shippingMethod_) call.